 A mentor can offer invaluable knowledge gained from years of living in Spain, especially if she is an expat herself.
 You can find a mentor anywhere: local business associations, expat clubs, community liaison officers in your own organization if you have a workplace, and entrepreneurs who may even help you kickstart your own business.

-Expat life coaches, who specialize in helping expats adjust to their new lives and feel fulfilled, may also function as a mentor.
+Expat life coaches, who help expats adjust to their new lives, may also function as a mentor.

 Living abroad changes you – in fact, a recent study showed that “living abroad can clarify your sense of self” and lead to deeper self-reflection.
 Women may struggle with their new identify as an expat, but staying open to new experiences, ways of life and perspectives can help establish a newer, stronger woman within.